kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

 #### Response
 The response returns a JSON object with session details:
-- `gamer_id`: Echoes back the gamer's ID.
-- `appId`: Application ID where the session is created.
-- `linkedMobileNumber`: Gamer's linked mobile number.
 - `session_id`: Unique ID for the current session.
 - `user_id`: The unique identifier of the user.
 - `name`: The real name of the gamer.